Trondheim-Sykkelkjokken/website/README.md

 (You can combine `--open` and `--host`.)

+To preview mobile view in Firefox: Press F12, then click the responsive design mode icon (top right of toolbar).

 ## Build

 Before creating a production version of your app, install an [adapter](https://kit.svelte.dev/docs#adapters) for your target environment.
 Then: